 In the journal, we indicate only the postal address of the corresponding author.
 It is our policy to protect authors from illicit and spam e-mails.
 Contact e-mail of the authors can be obtained from the editorial office with the previous agreement of the author.

-The process of problem and solution in research and publication is valid for issues about the policies, procedures or actions of Corporate Governance and Organizational Behavior Review.
+The process of problem and solution in research and publication is valid for issues about the policies, procedures or actions of Journal of Governance and Regulation.
 We welcome complaints as they provide an opportunity to improve our journals and its content constructively.

 CRITERIA OF A COMPLAINT